- Gastric Sleeve Surgery

 This type of laparoscopic surgery involves a process of removing a large portion of the stomach, leaving behind a small stomach pouch or “sleeve” for digestion.
 We generally tell our bariatric patients that this type of bariatric surgery will leave them with a stomach that is two thirds smaller than pre-surgery – although, results and how much stomach removal takes place will always depend and vary from patient to patient.

-Sleeve gastrectomy surgery is a commonly practised bariatric surgery for those suffering from obesity.
-Performed laparoscopically by highly esteemed surgeons, small incisions are made to the abdomen, ensuring fast recovery, a simple healing process and minimal scarring.
+Gastric Sleeve Newcastle Surgery is a commonly practised bariatric surgery for those suffering from obesity.
+Performed laparoscopically by highly esteemed surgeon Dr. Kenneth Wong; small incisions are made to the abdomen, ensuring fast recovery, a simple healing process and minimal scarring.
 In a public or private hospital, patients are placed under general anaesthetic before the laparoscope, and several other specialist surgical instruments are then passed through the small incisions to perform the keyhole surgery.
 As well as removing a large portion of the stomach, the procedure will also involve removing part of the stomach that produces ghrelin (the hormone that boosts hunger and appetite).

 Surgeons will then remove a portion of the stomach, to leave the remaining pouch sealed with surgical staples.
 The end result is a smaller stomach, leaving patients consuming smaller amounts of food before experiencing the feeling of fullness.
 With a relatively short private hospital recovery, our weight loss surgery patients will be able to carry on with usual activities in a matter of weeks.